Assisting Pennsylvania Farmers Who Were Injured on the Job

 Helping Pennsylvania Farmers Who Have Sustained Serious Injuries During Work

 Farm work is hard; choosing the right Philadelphia workers’ compensation lawyer doesn’t need to be.
-Larry Pitt & Associates helps ill and injured agricultural workers plan for a better future.
+Larry Pitt & Associates, P.C. helps ill and injured agricultural workers plan for a better future.
 To make a free appointment with one of our team members to discuss your needs, or to get help with your application for benefits, please call 888-748-8529 or fill out our contact form.
 We are proud to serve clients in Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.